Check out our FAQ below to see if we have answers to your question. If not, head on over to our Contact Us page for ways to get a hold of us.

 Please see this ‘blog post’ that serves as a simple introduction to the world of water – how it affects your coffee, why it matters for your machine, and what you should do about it.

-In fact, most of the problems people experience with their machines stem from the fact that they are using water that is outside of the specification given by La Marzocco for proper operation. each of our machines ship with a water test kit so that you can make sure the water you are using is within spec.
+In fact, most of the problems people experience with their machines stem from the fact that they are using water that is outside of the specification given by La Marzocco for proper operation.
+You can purchase a water test kit through our website.
 View our water specifications and enter the results of your test into our water calculator.

 It is very important to use FILTERED water in your machine.
 Using filtered water will not only make the Coffee taste better but also prolong the life of your machine.

-You can either fit a filter to your tap, so your water is filtered straight from the mains, or we recommend using bottled water.
+You can either fit a under the bench filtration system to your tap, so your water is filtered straight from the mains, or we recommend getting in touch with our team to discuss options based on your location.

 Check out this great list of tips and tricks for common problems and how to trouble shoot these issues yourself to keep brewing happily no matter what the issue.